HarrisonYork/ProductDesignWalkieWalkie/README.md

 Product Design repository

 ## FRS Frequencies
 SA818s module transmits at 1 W at high power.
-Some FRS frequencies allow only 0.5 W, others up to 2 W. To use the 25 KHz bandwidth offered by the module, can use the following 8 channels:
+Some FRS frequencies allow only 0.5 W, others up to 2 W. To use the 25 KHz bandwidth offered by the module, transmitting at 1 W, can use the following 8 channels:
 |Ch#|   MHz    |
 |---|----------|
 | 1 | 462.5500 |